mohithlingosme/Tradebot/README.md

 - `docs/trading_engine/`: Strategy and backtesting walkthroughs
 - `docs/architecture.md`: Component interaction diagram
 - MVP run guide: [`docs/mvp_guide.md`](./docs/mvp_guide.md) for the paper-mode EMA crossover loop and dashboard.

-## CI/CD Troubleshooting
-- **Python version mismatch** – GitHub Actions is pinned to Python `3.11.9`.
-If the `setup-python` step fails or pytest errors with "requires Python 3.11", recreate your virtualenv: `py -3.11 -m venv .venv && .venv\Scripts\activate && pip install -r requirements.txt`.
-- **`pip check` / dependency conflicts** – The CI `Pre-flight checks` stage runs `pip check` before pytest.
-Re-run locally with `python -m scripts.dev lint` or `pip check` to see the exact package causing the conflict, then align your lock files before pushing.
-- **`yamllint` failures** – Workflow files and `docker-compose.yml` are linted in CI.
-Run `yamllint .github/workflows/*.yml` (and compose files) locally to spot indentation/tab issues.
-- **Node mismatch / frontend build errors** – The frontend job pins Node `18.x`.
-If `npm ci` fails locally but not in CI, ensure you are using Node 18 (`nvm use 18`).
-Conversely, if CI fails, run `npm ci && npm run lint && npm run build` in `frontend/` to reproduce before pushing.
-- **Safety audit failures** – CI runs `python scripts/safety_audit.py`.
-When it flags missing env vars or secrets, fix your `.env`/repo state before re-running `python -m scripts.dev tests`.

-## Future Work
-- Expand AI assistant coverage with more models and knowledge connectors
-- Add a full trading cockpit UI that ties live signals into the frontend
-- Harden the trading engine with deeper risk analytics and backtest replay tools